VCVRack/library/README.md

 ## Adding your plugin to the VCV Plugin Manager

-Create exactly one thread in the [Issue Tracker](https://github.com/VCVRack/community/issues), with a title equal to your plugin slug (or multiple slugs, comma-separated, if you have more than one plugin).
+Create exactly one thread in the [Issue Tracker](https://github.com/VCVRack/library/issues), with a title equal to your plugin slug (or multiple slugs, comma-separated, if you have more than one plugin).
-This will be your permanent communication channel with VCV community members.
+This will be your permanent communication channel with VCV library members.

 #### Adding/updating your plugin's information